What Is Thai Chicken Flatbread?

 What flatbread is best for Thai chicken flatbread?

 Naan is the best base for Thai chicken flatbread.
 Its slight chewiness and its ability to crisp at the edges while staying soft in the center produces the ideal texture.
 Store-bought flatbread and pita bread also work well.
 Choose a base that is medium thickness with a sturdy structure that can hold the peanut sauce and toppings without becoming soggy.
-Avoid very thin flatbreads that crisp throughout and very thick ones that do not crisp at all.

 What is the peanut sauce for Thai chicken flatbread made of?